 Video: Consider video surveillance.
 If your house is broken into, having a visual on what the person looks like can help the police find the perpetrator.
 Also, if the burglar sees video surveillance they’re more likely to change their mind and run.

 Audio: Any audible alarm with a siren is going to be a significant deterrent.

 Video with audio: There are some cameras that let you communicate through a microphone/speaker system so that you can give instructions to the UPS man or let a potential thief know that you’re watching.
 A few types of doorbells offer video surveillance when they sense someone nearby.
 Most also let you communicate through them.

 Fake it: If you can’t afford a home security system, that’s ok.
 You can buy fake cameras with lights that make the potential intruder think you’ve shelled out the cash for one.

 App-enabled: Accessibility is important these days.
 If a sensor goes off while you’re at work, many systems can notify you on your cell phone.
 If video is installed, you can even monitor the video feeds from anywhere.

-Your home was invaded, now what?
+My home was invaded, now what?

 Taking basic measures to protect yourself is important and should not be put off.
 Burglars will typically avoid a house that looks difficult, so a little effort goes a long way.